reskejak/tools/README.md

 ### removeChromSam

-Simple bash script to remove chromosomal reads from bam file (output as sam).
+Simple bash script to remove reads from a specific chromosome from a bam file (output as sam).

 Dependencies: [samtools](http://samtools.sourceforge.net/).